UPDATE 2-Cricket-Test Series West Indies v Bangladesh scoreboard

-Sept 15 (Infostrada Sports) - Scoreboard at stumps on the third day in the second and final Test between West Indies and Bangladesh on Monday in Gros Islet, St Lucia
+Sept 16 (Infostrada Sports) - Scoreboard at close of play on the fourth day in the second and final Test between West Indies and Bangladesh on Tuesday in Gros Islet, St Lucia

 West Indies 1st innings 380 (S. Chanderpaul 84no, L. Johnson 66, K. Brathwaite 63)